 However, parapsychology is a subset of psychology.
 Parapsychology deals with a wide range of phenomena.
 That includes ghosts, ESP, remote viewing, and various related studies.

-Some colleges and universities offer courses and symposia related to parapsychology.
-Due to tenuous funding, they rarely continue for more than a year or two.
+Rarely, some colleges and universities offer courses and symposia related to parapsychology.
+Due to tenuous funding, few parapsychology programs continue for more than a year or two.

 It’s important to examine all hauntings and paranormal activity with an open mind.

 With experience, most “true believers” learn that many hauntings can be explained, and vanish after minor building repairs.

 In addition, many skeptical parapsychologists learn that some paranormal phenomena aren’t just imagined experiences.